voxmea/conduit/doc/conduit.rst

 - Each channel has built-in printing capabilities

     - Per-channel control over debug output (very useful for developers to isolate their area of the model)
-    - Debug output doesn't litter model code, automatic at the interface
+    - Debug output does not litter model code, automatic at the interface

 - Custom types supported by ADL (customization points)